digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/how-to/setup-syslog.md

 ---
 <div style={{paddingBottom:'24px'}}>

-The **log file** serves as a comprehensive record of audit logs, capturing crucial information about various activities within the ToolJet.
+The **log file** serves as a comprehensive record of audit logs, capturing crucial information about various activities within the JumpStart.
 Follow the guide below to set up and utilize the log file feature effectively.

 </div>